junxit/us-congress-bills-114/metadata.md

 - 2015-02-25 — Introduced in Senate
 - 2015-02-25 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-03-04 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2015-05-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 114-59.
+- 2015-05-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 114-59.
+- 2015-05-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 101.